Chart Color Schemes

 Hallett Cove is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Hallett Cove's housing structure, as per the latest Census, comprised 94.8% houses and 5.2% other dwellings.
+Hallett Cove's dwelling structures, as per the latest Census, consisted of 94.8% houses and 5.2% other dwellings.
 In comparison, Adelaide metro had 70.8% houses and 29.2% other dwellings.
-Home ownership in Hallett Cove was 39.7%, with mortgaged dwellings at 45.9% and rented at 14.4%.
+Home ownership in Hallett Cove was at 39.7%, with mortgaged dwellings at 45.9% and rented ones at 14.4%.
 The median monthly mortgage repayment was $1,700, aligning with Adelaide metro's average.
-Median weekly rent was $380, higher than Adelaide metro's $330.
+The median weekly rent was $380, compared to Adelaide metro's $330.
 Nationally, Hallett Cove's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing